Enterprise-Neurosystem/edge-failure-prediction/README.md

 # Failure Prediction App

 This web app was written to serve the needs of a hands-on workshop.
-Much of the data preparation work is automated and read only.
+Much of the data preparation work is automated.

 The source data was downloaded as a csv and is served via a PostgreSQL database.
 The prediction feature can use one of two data sources.